-- Ensure our school's child protection policies are known, understood, and used appropriately. - Ensure our school's safeguarding policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies regarding this. - Ensure our safeguarding policy is available publicly and parents know referrals about suspected abuse or neglect may be made and the role of the school or college in this.
+- Ensure our child protection policies are known, understood, and used appropriately. - Ensure our safeguarding policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies. - Ensure our safeguarding policy is available publicly and parents/carers know referrals about suspected abuse or neglect may be made and the role of the school or college in this. - Ensure that all staff are aware of our policy on IT, and understand the expectations, applicable roles and responsibilities in relation to filtering and monitoring.